blackducksoftware/synopsys-detect/documentation/src/main/markdown/scripts/script-escaping-special-characters.md

 # Quoting and escaping shell script arguments

+<note type="tip">Escaping characters via the command line can be complicated, to simplify any escaping requirements we recommend you consider using either [environment variable](../configuring/envvars.md) or [configuration files](../configuring/configfile.md).</note>

 ## Running the Bash script ([bash_script_name]) on Linux or Mac

 The recommended environment ("parent shell") for running [bash_script_name] on Linux is Bash, and Bash or Zsh on Mac.